 2016 Career Outcomes — Master's Degree Recipients

-Each year, the DePaul University Career Center surveys DePaul’s graduating class to assess their post-graduation status.
+Each year, the DePaul University Career Center surveys the College of Communication's graduating class to assess their post-graduation status.
 Graduates are surveyed at graduation and six months after degree completion.
 Employment data also is gathered from LinkedIn profiles.

-- 89% of 2016 Communication master's degree recipients were employed and/or pursing advanced studies six months after degree completion
+of 2016 Communication master's degree recipients were employed and/or pursuing advanced studies six months after degree completion

-- The percentage of graduates who were employed at six months after graduation is 4% higher than the national average
+The percentage of 2016 graduate students who were employed at six months after graduation is 4% higher than the national average.

-- The percentage of graduates who were employed or enrolled in continuing education is almost 5% higher than the national average
+The percentage of 2016 graduate students who were employed or enrolled in continuing education is almost 5% higher than the national average.

 These graduates are working in marketing, advertising and public relations, education, media and entertainment, healthcare, and nonprofits.